 Cosmetic and Personal Care Products Companies Are Committed to Upholding Strict Regulations by the U.S. Food and Drug Administration (FDA)

-As a result, of the more than 11 billion personal care products sold each year in the United States, there are very few adverse experiences reported to the FDA in a typical year, and of those reported, most are related to rashes or allergies.
-Cosmetic companies' strong commitment to safety has made cosmetic and personal care products the safest product category regulated by the FDA.
+As a result, of the billions of personal care products sold each year in the United States, there are very few adverse experiences reported to the FDA in a typical year.
+Of those reported, most are related to rashes or allergies.
+Cosmetics companies’ strong commitment to safety makes cosmetics and personal care products one of the safest product categories regulated by the FDA.